leaningtech/labs/sites/browserpod/src/content/docs/14-reference/01-BinaryFile/03-close.md

 ## Returns

-`close` returns a [Promise] which is resolved when the operation has succeded.
+`close` returns a [Promise] which is resolved when the operation has succeeded.

 [Promise]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise